Skip to main content

 Pronouns: She/Her/Hers

-Bio: Beryl Bortey is a first-year MPH student in the Health Policy concentration.
+Bio: Beryl Bortey is a second-year MPH student in the Health Policy concentration.
 Her interests revolve around Medicaid, community-based participatory research, and public health education.
-She’s currently involved with the Navigator program for health insurance coverage.
+She’s currently involved with NC Medicaid’s social determinants of health pilots.

-Why MHC?: I gravitated toward MHC because it’s a compelling model for public health storytelling perspectives.
+Why MHC?: MHC resonates with me because it’s such a compelling model for public health storytelling.

 Minority Student Caucus Co-Presidents